nzakas/understandinges6/manuscript/04-Objects.md

 Enumeration order for own properties is now clearly defined in ECMAScript 6.
 When enumerating properties, numeric keys always come first in ascending order followed by string keys in insertion order and symbol keys in insertion order.

 It's now possible to modify an object's prototype after it's already created, thanks to ECMAScript 6's `Object.setPrototypeOf()` method.
-ECMAScript 6 also defines the behavior of the `__proto__` property, which is an accessor property whose getter calls `Object.getPrototypeOf()` and whose setter calls `Object.setPrototypeOf()`.

 Finally, you can use the `super` keyword to call methods on an object's prototype.
 It can be used either standalone as a method, such as `super()`, or as a reference to the prototype itself, such as `super.getGreeting()`.
 In both cases, the `this`-binding is set up automatically to work with the current value of `this`.